sybilhoangRG/support.balsamiq.com/content/sales/compare.md

 ---

 This page will cover the differences in editor versions.
-Check out our [Compare Page](https://balsamiq.com/products/compare/) if you need a more in-depth view about each product.
+Check out our [Products Page](https://balsamiq.com/products/) if you need a more in-depth view about each product.

 ## Editor Versions